DEVELOPER

 What is an ISV?

-Developers who build and sell software that handles credit card payments must partner with a payment processor to facilitate their merchant-clients' transactions through the payment processor's API.
+Developers who build and sell software platforms that handle credit card and debit card payments must partner with a payment processor or payment gateway to facilitate payments for their merchant-clients through the payment processor's API.
 There are a few types of payment models that such software companies can use to accomplish this.
-This article will describe the advantages and disadvantages of the PayFac, Payments-as-a-Service, and ISV models, and explain which provides more control over the client experience with minimal risk and investment.
+This article will describe the advantages and disadvantages of the PayFac, Payments-as-a-Service, and ISO models, and explain which provides more control over the client payment experience with minimal risk and investment.

 An Independent Software Vendor (ISV) is a company that builds software which is sold to large customer bases, as opposed to software that is developed internally within a company and is not used or sold elsewhere.
 ISVs may staff their own Sales Agents or work with an Independent Sales Organization (ISO) like North to expand the distribution of their software.